Siniiitchibo/MatchZy_edit/README.md

 - Translation to Slovak language + small changes in EN.
 - Prac mod no need Admin privilege.
 - Showing no-ready players in hint message.
 - reload current map and reset server settings after server is empty.
+- 10sec. delay before start Knife/Live match.
 - added and customized a lot of timers and messages. (still in progress)
-- 10sec. delay before start Knife/Live match. (still in progress)
 - Vote and change map after match end. (still in progress)